activeadmin/activeadmin/docs/12-arbre-components.md

 ### Custom Column Class

-In order to add special class to columns pass :class option of the column methods.
+Pass the `:class` option to the column method to set a custom class.

 ```ruby
 columns do